What is SPF, and what are the benefits of SPF?

 When should SPF be applied in a skincare regimen?

 Sunscreen should be the last product to be applied in your skincare regimen, followed by makeup if desired.
+Try our Facial Moisturizer with SPF 30.

 Should SPF be applied before or after serums?